 Masks / Face Coverings

 ● Current guidelines require face coverings for students who were older than age 10 when physical distancing recommendations are not being met.
 CAC will follow the recommendations provided by ADH.
-On July 23rd, CDC provided a seven page guidance “on the Use of Cloth Face Coverings in Schools.”
+On Aug.
+11, CDC provided guidance on the Use of Cloth Face Coverings in Schools.
 Guidance includes scenarios where face coverings are recommended and scenarios where face coverings may be considered.
-We are reviewing our guidelines to ensure they are consistent with this guidance.
-We will make a final determination based on AHD requirements and health and safety concerns prior to the start of school which will be included in the Student Handbook.
+We will ensure our guidelines are always consistent with this guidance.

 ● Students and staff will be allowed to wear a face covering (mask, gaiter) of their choice.
 Coverings must be free of writing, logos, figures, etc. with the exception of student name or initial.

 ● Students may use a lanyard to attach to masks to keep them from losing their mask.
 Please use the mask guidelines in regards to lanyard styles.

 - Through staff training and communication we have emphasized the need for staff and students to follow ADH and CDC recommended behaviors to reduce the spread of COVID-19 outside of school, including staying home when appropriate, following hand hygiene and respiratory etiquette, and using face coverings.
 Staff have received COVID-19 protocols and hygiene procedures.

 - Faculty office areas coinciding with cohort designations have been created outside of the classrooms to provide space for teachers to prepare for daily classes.

 - UV-C disinfection technology has been installed in HVAC systems.

 Teachers have made preparations to effectively eliminate the sharing of items in classrooms and to still allow for creative learning.
 CAC has purchased enough Chromebooks to allow all students access to their own device to coincide with our technology-infused learning environment.